ngergs/optionable/optionable_derive/README.md

 # optionable_derive

-This package is as a library on its own not really usable.
+This `proc-macro`-library on its own not really usable.
 It is re-exported together with the required traits in the [optionable](https://crates.io/crates/optionable) crate.
 The relevant docs can be also found there.

 This is only a separate crate as derive macros have to be a separate crate.